Wheelchair Exercises and Mobility Workout Equipment

 1. Gripping Gloves and Push Gloves

 Gripping gloves almost look like slim boxing gloves and hold your hand in a firm grip to let you hold onto objects from free weights to adaptive bike handles.
-This gripping aid is marketed as ideal for tetraplegic/quadriplegics, stroke recovery or those with cerebral palsy.
-Users say the gloves increase the amount of workouts they can feasibly do because they aren’t worried about losing their grip on the bar or handle.
+This gripping aid is marketed as ideal for tetraplegic/quadriplegics, stroke recovery, or those with cerebral palsy.
+Users say the gloves increase the number of workouts they can feasibly do because they aren’t worried about losing their grip on the bar or handle.